Blog > Agriculture

 A large part of the job can involve fencing, checking waters, cleaning yards, servicing equipment, maintaining vehicles and completing general property work.

-Mobile reception and internet access may be limited.
+Mobile reception and internet access may be limited, although connectivity still varies widely between remote areas and properties.
 Trips to town may also be infrequent.

 Employers value people who:

-Being a good team member is just as important as being a capable worker.
+Being a good team member is just as important as being a capable worker, and many people enjoy the horse culture and station community even though the lifestyle still involves routine work and shared living.

 Back to top ↑